MartinSStewart/elm-serialize/README.md

 ```
 The example above will still decode anything encoded with the semaphoreCodec in the [custom types example](#Writing-codecs-for-custom-types)

-Knowing this, what we can do is have a custom type that lets us handle different versions of our Codec.
+Knowing this, what we can do is have a top level custom type that lets us handle different versions of our Codec.

-Here's an example of what that would look like.

 Suppose we are making an app that can serialize the users GPS coordinate.
 We are in a rush to get this app working so we just store GPS coordinates as a string.

+Here's an example of what that would look like:
 ```elm
 module AppCodec exposing (gpsCodec)